Malcolm Marshall: Later career

 Marshall's final appearances for West Indies came in One Day International cricket – the 1992 World Cup.
 However, in his five matches in the tournament, he took just two wickets, both in the penultimate game against South Africa at Christchurch.
 This was the only time Marshall played for West Indies against South Africa in his career, though he played provincial cricket for Natal in both 1992/93 and 1993/94.
 Whilst playing at Natal, his experience was invaluable, and his guidance was an influential spark in the early career of Shaun Pollock.
 Today, Shaun Pollock attributes much of his success to his mentor, Marshall.

 Having missed out on Hampshire's earlier one-day triumphs in the Benson and Hedges Cup in 1988 and the Nat West Trophy in 1991 because of touring commitments with the West Indies, Marshall was in the Hampshire team that won the 1992 Benson and Hedges Cup.
 He played for Hampshire again in 1993, taking 28 wickets at a shade over 30 runs apiece, but that was to be the end of his time in county cricket.
 He bade farewell to Hampshire fans in a benefit match at the County Ground, Southampton in September 1993, representing a West Indies XI against the county.
 As he walked off the pitch after his dismissal, according to a report, "the crowd, as one man, rose to its feet and cheered Marshall every step of the way."
-This also proved to be one of the last matches at Southampton for David Gower (who Marshall dismissed on the day while bowling off-spin).
+This also proved to be one of the last matches at Southampton for David Gower (whom Marshall dismissed on the day while bowling off-spin).
 In 1994 his only game in England was against the South Africans for the Scarborough President's XI during the Festival.
 He played five matches for Scotland in the 1995 Benson and Hedges Cup without much success, and his last senior games were for Natal in 1995/96.
 In his final senior appearance, against Western Province in a limited-overs game at Cape Town, the first of his two victims was his former international teammate Desmond Haynes.
 He took over 1,000 wickets for Hampshire, and received more than £60,000 (tax free) in his benefit year in 1987.